Li Auto Inc. (LI) Shares Down Despite Recent Market Volatility - News Heater

-The stock of Li Auto Inc. (NASDAQ: LI) has decreased by -1.28 when compared to last closing price of 40.47.
-Despite this, the company has experienced a -14.36% fall in its stock price over the last five trading sessions.
+Li Auto Inc. (NASDAQ: LI)’s stock price has decreased by -4.88 compared to its previous closing price of 40.82.
+However, the company has seen a -4.05% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 05/10/23 that Li Auto Sees EV Deliveries Surging.
 The Stock Is Rising.

 Is It Worth Investing in Li Auto Inc. (NASDAQ: LI) Right Now?

-The price-to-earnings ratio for Li Auto Inc. (NASDAQ: LI) is above average at 176.15x.
-The 36-month beta value for LI is also noteworthy at 0.85.
-There are mixed opinions on the stock, with 32 analysts rating it as a “buy,” 5 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”
+Li Auto Inc. (NASDAQ: LI) has a higher price-to-earnings ratio of 172.58x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.86.
+Analysts have mixed views on the stock, with 32 analysts rating it as a “buy,” 5 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023